ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 - [Dependency Injection and using AddTransient, AddScoped and AddSingleton in an ASP.NET Core application](https://alexb72.medium.com/dependency-injection-and-using-addtransient-addscoped-and-addsingleton-in-an-asp-net-2ae09e45c983)

 - [Navigating Dependency Lifetimes: A Practical Comparison of AddTransient, AddScoped, and AddSingleton in .NET](https://nshyamprasad.medium.com/navigating-dependency-lifetimes-a-practical-comparison-of-addtransient-addscoped-and-8b825a465dc5)

+**Advanced Use of DI: Scoped, Transient, and Singleton Lifetimes**

+**Singleton services**, such as cache or configuration services, can store game state across sessions.
+**Scoped services** are useful for maintaining game-related state during a single request, such as player session data.
+**Transient services** are ideal for lightweight operations that don’t require state preservation between requests.

 #### 9).
 Extension Methods - App.Run() and App.Use()